Al Bangura

-Alhassan "Al" Bangura (born 24 January 1988) is a Sierra Leonean former footballer who played as a midfielder.
+Alhassan "Al" Bangura (born 24 January 1988) is a Sierra Leonean former professional footballer who played as a midfielder.

 Bangura played for the Sierra Leone national team and is notable for having been the victim of human trafficking when he was a teenager and also the subject of a deportation case in the United Kingdom in 2007.

 Early life

 Bangura was born and brought up in Freetown, Sierra Leone, and his father was the head of the Poro Secret Society, however he died when Alhassan was a young child.
 As he was the oldest in his family, custom dictated that he took over his father's place in Poro, when he grew up.
 He refused to do so, and instead fled to Guinea aged just 15 years-old, saying later, "I didn't like it at all so I fled to Guinea".
 However, in Guinea he met a Frenchman, who he did not realise was involved in human trafficking and who took Bangura to France intending to make him a male prostitute.
 When the man took Bangura to the UK, he intended again to use him as a prostitute, however Bangura sought asylum.